si00yun/Creative-coding-major-project-sipu0641/README.md

 - **Mouse clicks**:wave ripples are generated；and when the mouse approaches a circle, its animation pauses.

 ## My Individual Approach to Animation
-- This project is user input project,which let user's input influence how the graphics appear on the canvas
-- Compared with the others in my group, my version is defined by a fully user-driven output, where all visual changes depend on clicks and key interactions.
+- This project is user input project,which let user's input influence how the graphics appear on the canvas.Compared with the others in my group, my version is defined by a fully user-driven output, where all visual changes depend on clicks and key interactions.

 ### Visual Inspiration
 - The falling effect of the circles is inspired by: [Snowflakes in p5.js](https://p5js.org/examples/classes-and-objects-snowflakes/)